OHDSI/ShinyDeploy/QueryLibrary/queries/drug_exposure/DEX22.md

 CDM Version: 5.3
 -->

-# DEX22: How many poeple take a drug in a given class?
+# DEX22: How many people take a drug in a given class?

 ## Description
+Calculate the number of people that take a drug from a given class.

 ## Query
 The following is a sample run of the query.
 The input parameters are highlighted in  blue.
 S